method5/method5.github.io/examples.md

 ## Compare Parameters

-This report makes it trival to compare all database parameters, for any set of databases, at one time.
+This report makes it trivial to compare all database parameters, for any set of databases, at one time.

 <img src="/images/example_compare_parameters.png">